egoodman92/electron_microscopy/segmentation/README.md

 * Torchvision (version 0.5)
 ### Documentation

-* Detection.ipynb - Comprehensive notebook including .csv and .record generation, GPU-training, and testing
-* xml_to_csv.py - Python script to convert folder of .xml files to a .csv file
+* NP_Detectron2.ipynb - Comprehensive notebook including used for fine-tuning Mask_RCNN to nanoparticles.
+Here, we studied the impact of training set size, and found even a handful (1-4) images was enough to achieve effective segmentation
+* image_segmentation_documentation.txt - Walkthrough, eventually will transcribe into readme
-* generate_tfrecord.py - Python script to convert .csv file to .record file
+* labelme2coco.py - Take .json files from labelme and convert to coco file for the Colab notebook
-* train.py - Python script to train model
-* export_inference_graph.py - Export graph after model is finished training